ceramicnetwork/docs/docs/tools/authentication/dids/3id.md

 # 3ID DID

-3ID is one of a few DID methods supported by Ceramic that can be used to authenticate writes to streams that rely on DIDs for authentication.
+3ID is one of a few DID methods supported by Ceramic that can be used to perform authenticated writes to streams that require DIDs.
 This includes the two default StreamTypes: Tile Documents and CAIP-10 Links.

 The DID document for a 3ID is stored natively on Ceramic as a Tile Document StreamType, allowing for mutability and enabling it to securely handle key rotations.
 This is a desireable property particularly for end user DIDs.
 Additionally since 3ID is native to Ceramic, developers do not need to operate additional infrastructure or rely on other external technologies.